What is general information about wing areas in basketball?

 What’s more, the wing areas are below the top as well as the slots but above the corners in addition to the low post areas.

-General information about wing player
+What is general information about the wing player in basketball?

 The wing player typically plays on or near the wing areas of the basketball court.
 Generally speaking, traditional types of wing players usually comprise the basketball positions known as the shooting guard and small forward.